Opinion: Assange is headed home. Will Aussies give him a hero’s welcome? - KESQ

 Assange hasn’t been seen from or heard in public for years and there will be huge media interest in hearing from him directly.

-He is reported to be heading to Canberra where he’ll be given a hero’s welcome by some, including his family and hardline supporters.
+He is now heading to Canberra where he’ll be given a hero’s welcome by some, including his family and hardline supporters.

 But Prime Minister Albanese would be wise to remember that support for ending a long-running case, doesn’t necessarily amount to hometown affection for a man long accused of supporting anti-Western interests.